Edward Tilley: In the New World

 Upon arrival at Cape Cod, he was a signatory to the Mayflower Compact, signing as "Edward Tilly."
 He and his brother John both signed the Compact with the "Tilly" surname.

 During the first weeks after arrival in the New World, Edward Tilley was an active participant, often with his brother John, in the various exploring parties of late November and early December 1620 while the Mayflower was anchored at Cape Cod.

 The same day the Mayflower Compact was signed, November 11, 1620, about fifteen or sixteen men made their first landing ashore at the tip of Cape Cod for the purpose of making a short exploration.
 Although names were not recorded, this party may have included Edward Tilley as did future ones.

 Several days later, on November 15, 1620, sixteen men, "every man his musket, sword and corslet (corselet – light body armor)" departed on a more thorough exploration of the Cape from its tip down through the Pamet River.
 Edward Tilley was named as a member of this exploring party, and specially made a participant with William Bradford and Stephen Hopkins to give "advice and counsel" to the militia captain, Myles Standish.
 They did encounter some Indians, who ran off into the woods to be followed by them for about ten miles, and later made camp for the night.
 They found some sand heaps where the Indians had buried seed corn for the following year and named the place Corn Hill.
 The Pilgrims made the decision to take the seed corn, saying that they would repay the owners when it could be ascertained who the seed corn owners were.

-Later in November a second expedition with thirty-four men set out to do a more thorough exploration of the Pamet River and Corn Hill area and although the names of those who participated were not recorded, it might be presumed the Edward Tilley, and possibly his brother John, were also involved.
+Later in November a second expedition with thirty-four men set out to do a more thorough exploration of the Pamet River and Corn Hill area and although the names of those who participated were not recorded, it might be presumed that Edward Tilley, and possibly his brother John, were also involved.